mrINEX/learn-English/README.md

 words: [expensive, cheap], dear, strange, cuisine, [free], [hard], [heavy], food, foot, rain, [take], [difficult], [easy], slow, [good, well],
        would suit, hard rock, heavy rain, a hard question, a heavy suitcase, [so heavy], heavy metal, a heavy car, a hard question, heavy rain, [aren't you], speak well, to swim well, [to feel well],
 sentence: You don't need to pay.
 It's free.
 This ring is very expensive.
 I'm free as a bird in the sky.
 Are you free?
 It's not so expensive for me.
 [How much is this car?]
 [You have to make a hard choice.]
 Why is your suitcase so heavy?
 This box is so heavy.
 I have to take a taxi.
 Sometimes It is hard to understand her.
 It is easy.
 She has a hard life.
 This is a good answer.
 The weather is good today.
 [I need to find a good engineer.]
 They can swim very well.
 Good job.
 Good day.
 Have a good day.
 She doesn't feel well today.
 [Her English isn't very good.]
 [You look well.
 I don't feel well.]
 I do not feel well today.
 Have a good time.
 She runs very well for her age.
 He swims well.

+12.05
+words: open, cheap, expensive, around, [close], [closed], easy, difficult, buy, [try],
+       [think], [thing], opportunity, [wait], [weight], [try], receive, tell, the only thing,
+sentence: Open your eyes.
+Look around.
+It is too hot here.
+[Try to close your eyes and fall asleep.], [Come in.
+We are open.]
+The door is closed.
+The door is open.
+She closes the door.
+Her eyes are closed.
+What are you thinking about?
+I have so many things to tell you.
+[I don't think that you will become a doctor.]
+Could you wait for us?
+I can't wait to see you again.
+They should wait.
+Good things come to those who wait.
+What is his weight?
+[We try to keep calm.]
+I think it will rain today.
+I don't think you will become a journalist.